jasonwubz/aslr_buster/README.md

 address of _start\
 address of a string

-The script now continues to build second stage of exploit wherein if the printf statement is found in the vulnerable program, it will print the recvdata as a full leak and length of the string used in the payload.
+The script now continues to build second stage of exploit wherein if the printf or puts statement is found in the vulnerable program, it will print the recvdata as a full leak and length of the string used in the payload.
 The script gives the leaked addresses of the prints and puts functions from the vulnerable program.
 The script now continues to calculate the libc base addresses in the form of printf address offset, put address offset, system address offset, binsh offset and exit address offset.
 We add these obtained addresses to the second payload which is written to the pipe.
 After the second payload is executed, an attacker successfully obtains the interactive shell of the victim’s machine.

 ### 2nd payload:
 system_address\